 Application Materials Review

 Getting feedback is important for any job application.
-Have your application materials, ePortfolio, and professional social media (LinkedIn, etc.) reviewed individually or in small groups by the series’ workshop facilitators, Think Tank Writing Center staff, and others from across campus.
+Have your application materials, ePortfolio, and professional social media (LinkedIn, etc.) reviewed by the series’ workshop facilitators and campus colleagues.
 Open to attendees of the series.

 Questions: Email us at email@example.com